karmada-io/karmada/README.md

 ```
 # hack/create-cluster.sh member1 $HOME/.kube/karmada.config
 ```
-The script `hack/create-cluster.sh` will create a standalone cluster by kind.
+The script `hack/create-cluster.sh` will create a cluster by kind.

 #### 2. Join member cluster to karmada control plane

+You can choose one of mode: [push](#21-push-mode-karmada-controls-the-member-cluster-initiative-by-using-karmadactl) or [pull](#22-pull-mode-installing-karmada-agent-in-the-member-cluster), either will help you join a member cluster.

+##### 2.1.
+Push Mode: Karmada controls the member cluster initiative by using `karmadactl`

 The command `karmadactl` will help to join the member cluster to karmada control plane, before that, we should switch to karmada apiserver:
 ```